JUSTICE SOCIETY OF AMERICA

 Hawkworld Annual #1 (1991)

-September 27-28: Poland surrenders to its invaders.
+27–28 September 1939: Poland surrenders to its invaders.
 Germany and the U.S.S.R. divide the nation between them.

 6 October 1939: Archaeologist Carter Hall meets Shiera Sanders.
 Wearing artificial wings and a belt of "Ninth metal," he becomes Hawkman I. They learn that they are the reincarnations of Prince Khufu and his wife, Chay-Ara.
 Hawkman battles and apparently slays Doctor Anton Hastor, the reincarnation of their ancient enemy, Hath-Set.
-NOTES: Hawkman's anti-gravity metal was originally called "Ninth metal"; it became "Nth metal" after the characters' Silver age reintroduction (1961).
+NOTES: Hawkman's anti-gravity metal was originally called "Ninth metal"; it became "Nth metal" during the characters' Silver age reintroduction (1961).
 Hawkman was the only character to appear in every Golden Age issue of All-Star and Flash Comics.
 His origin in Secret Origins #11 established the date of his debut.

 Flash Comics vol. 1 #1 (Jan.
 1940), Secret Origins #11 (Feb.
 1987)